History of CPC

 — Jeremiah 29:7

-Central Presbyterian Church has been seeking the welfare of Austin for 175 years.
+Central Presbyterian Church has been seeking the welfare of Austin for over 185 years.

 Bullock's Hotel (drawing)